e2nIEE/pandapower/doc/converter/powerfactory.rst

 Finally, the tool should be configured to be included in the Toolbox in PowerFactory.
 For that, navigate to the PowerFactory Menu \\TOOLS \\Tool Configuration...
+In newer versions of PowerFactory, the Tool Configuration can be found in the Administration menu.
 The Tool Configuration window appears, where the icon and the script should be input into a free row.
 Click on the cells to provide path to the icon and the 'ComPython' object.
 The result is shown in the following figure.